cabin trip packing list

 Clothes

-Make sure to pack a variety of clothes appropriate for the time of year in which you are traveling to your cabin.
-Also, take into account that the weather can be unpredictable even during the warmer months: while it may be warm during one part of the day, there could still be chilly evenings and mornings that require layers.
+Take into account that the weather can be unpredictable even during the warmer months: while it may be warm during one part of the day, there could still be chilly evenings and mornings that require layers.
 It’s also worth checking the weather forecast before you start packing.

-For a winter cabin trip, you should bring the following items: ski pants (even if you don’t plan or know how to ski), a warm coat, heavy-duty snow boots, as well as gloves, and a hat.
+For a winter cabin trip, you should bring the following items: ski pants (even if you don’t plan or know how to ski), a warm coat, heavy-duty snow boots, as well as gloves, wool sweaters, and a hat.
 You shouldn’t forget to bring some thermal layers too to keep you as warm as possible.

 Summers can be moody in terms of the weather so bring both summer clothes as well as things to keep you warm like a sweater or a light jacket.
-Dress in layers and also don’t forget to bring a straw hat to protect you from the sun while you are out and about.

 Inside the cabin, regardless of the season, it’s all about being cozy, so bring some comfy PJs, wool socks, sweatshirts, and sweatpants.
-For a winter trip, you can even bring a knitted blanket with you.
+For a winter trip, you can even bring a knitted or fluffy blanket with you.

 cabin trip packing list: bring a kindle